close up of nettle (Urtica diotica) leaves

 Cause: Normal with raw vinegar—indicates active cultures (mother).
 Also occurs when vinegar extracts plant compounds.

-Problem: Mold on surface
+Problem: Mould on surface

 Cause: Herbs not fully submerged, or jar opened frequently allowing air exposure.